Prakash-sa/SXSW/README.md

-# ETHIndia
+# SXSW Hackathon
-Use Moibit as decentralised storage to store images, video, files.
+Use Moibit as decentralised storage to store images, video, audio, files.

 # Demo